AidanGP/Machine-Learning/README.md

 # Machine-Learning
 Just me learning about stuff

-* Finished implementing a linear regression model with no pytorch.
+* Finished implementing a linear regression model with no PyTorch.
-* Finished implementing a logistic regression model with no pytorch.
+* Finished implementing a logistic regression model with no PyTorch.

 MNIST
 * Finished using a multi-layer perceptron neural network achieving a maximum accuracy of approx. 98.4